UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 It is necessary to understand the area of application of the two training variants mentioned:

 - **`Training from scratch`**: The training of a completely new model (that is not based on an already existing model) is called *training from scratch*.
 So-called *ground truth* is used for training, e.g. images of book pages with corresponding transcriptions that capture the text content of the pages.
 In order to generate robust OCR models with a training from scratch, a large amount of data is usually required (sometimes several hundred thousand lines of text).
 This amount can lead to problems with eScriptorium.
-For example, an eScriptorium project that is to be used for training from scratch with several thousand digitised documents and transcriptions can reach memory and usability limits.
+For example, an eScriptorium document that is to be used for training from scratch with several thousand digitised documents and transcriptions can reach memory and usability limits.
 In such cases, training from scratch outside of eScriptorium via command line is recommended.
 - **`Fine-tuning`**: Fine-tuning, or work-specific fine-tuning, involves taking an existing model and specifically adapting it to a new use case or domain (*work-specific* in this context means that the fine-tuning is undertaken with a specific work (e.g. a historical document, manuscript or book) or group of similar works in mind).
 For example, a basic OCR model trained to recognize standard alphanumeric Latin characters can be unable to identify currency symbols like the Euro (€), Pound (£), or Yen (¥).
 To fine-tune this model for a financial domain, additional training is done using a dataset that includes these specific currency symbols.
 This process adjusts the model's parameters to become more sensitive to these new symbols, enabling it to accurately recognize and interpret them in financial documents where they frequently appear.

 ## 2. How to train in eScriptorium
 ### 2.1.
 Provide or create training data (ground truth)
 In order to `train from scratch` or to `fine-tune` an existing model you must provide training data (*ground truth*).
-In eScriptorium this training data is provided inside a project.
+In eScriptorium this training data is provided inside a document.
 Training data consists of **images** (digitised pages of books, manuscripts, documents etc.) and corresponding **transcriptions** or **layout segmentations**.

 #### Ground truth for text recognition models